RPC-Dataset/RPC-Dataset.github.io/markdown_index.md

 ## 5. Leaderboard
 [**RPC-Leaderboard**](https://github.com/RPC-Dataset/RPC-Leaderboard)

 If you have been successful in creating a model based on the training set and it performs well on the validation set, we encourage you to run your model on the test set.
-The *rpc-tool* (in the next section in this project page) will contribute to return the corresponding results of the evaluation metrics.
+The  [`rpctool`](https://github.com/DIYer22/retail_product_checkout_tools) (in the next section in this project page) will contribute to return the corresponding results of the evaluation metrics.
 You can submit your results on the RPC leaderboard by creating a new issue.
 Your results will be ranked in the leaderboard and to benchmark your approach against that of other machine learners.
 We are looking forward to your submission.
 Please click [here](https://github.com/RPC-Dataset/RPC-Leaderboard/issues) to submit.

 ## 6. RPC-tool
-["**rpctool**"](https://github.com/DIYer22/retail_product_checkout_tools): A Python package for evaluating your methods on the RPC dataset.
+[`rpctool`](https://github.com/DIYer22/retail_product_checkout_tools): A Python package for evaluating your methods on the RPC dataset.
 It can return several evaluation metrics (listed in the aforementioned table in Sec.
 4.2).
-More information can be found in [rpctool](https://github.com/DIYer22/retail_product_checkout_tools).
+More information can be found in [`rpctool`](https://github.com/DIYer22/retail_product_checkout_tools).

 ## 7. ATTN

 This dataset and code packages are free for academic usage.
 You can run them at your own risk.
 For other purposes, please contact the corresponding author Dr. Xiu-Shen Wei (weixs.gm [at] gmail.com).